CODIAS LAW

 A National Epidemic

 In 2025, these realities reached the national stage when Managing Attorney Cody M. Brown testified before the U.S. House Judiciary Subcommittee on Immigration Integrity, Security, and Enforcement.
-His oral testimony humanized the crisis through stories of real victims across the country—many of whom had been ignored by every institution around them.
+His oral testimony humanized the crisis through stories of real victims — many of whom had been ignored by every institution around them.
 His written testimony delivered a historic, data-driven indictment of systemic failures inside DHS and DOJ, exposing how federal practices allowed fraud to flourish and outlining reforms with the potential to reshape national policy.

-The testimony mattered because it told the truth—a truth federal agencies had avoided for years.
+The testimony mattered because it told the truth — a truth federal agencies had avoided for years.
 It spoke on behalf of the citizens the system had forgotten.

 What Drives Us